-ICE created fifty Knowledge Networks across a variety of subjects, where members and infrastructure experts help develop world-class insight and guidance.
+The ICE created seven Knowledge Networks that span the breadth of its strategic themes, where members and infrastructure experts help develop world-class insight and guidance.
 Knowledge Network members identify and contribute to the institution's activity, including knowledge, insights, policy and public affairs.

 Engineers and other infrastructure specialists are invited to browse the list of Knowledge Networks.

 Applicants should identify the networks that best match their specialism or area of professional interest before downloading and submitting the application form.

 Applications are open to both members and non-members of the institution.
 ICE is a global institution and welcomes applications from all parts of the world.

 Once submitted, the institution’s Community Advisory Boards will assess each candidate's personal statement and suitability to the network.

 As a membership organisation and an employer, the ICE is committed to inclusivity.